kokkos/kokkos-core-wiki/API-Reference/Kokkos::kokkos_malloc.md

 If allocation succeeds, returns a pointer to the lowest (first) byte in the allocated memory block that is suitably aligned for any scalar type.

+If allocation fails, an excpetion of type `Kokkos::Experimental::RawMemoryAllocationFailure` is thrown.

 ## Parameters

 `label`: A user provided string which is used in profiling and debugging tools via the KokkosP Profiling Tools.